X

 Once you have prepared your tracks, fill out the Mastering Form.
 Within the mastering form you can include a link to your files or upload a .zip containing your files.
 This form will also give you an opportunity to enter your metadata exactly as you would like it to appear in your files.

-Depending on how busy things are, turnaround time is usually within 3-5 business days of receiving payment or receiving your final mixes following mix notes.
-You will receive an invoice within 24 hours of submitting your Mastering Form, this will include a more accurate estimate of delivery time.
+This totally depends on how busy it is and the size of your project.
+Typically turnaround time is within 2 weeks of receiving payment or receiving your final mixes (following mix notes if requested).
+Just reach out if you have questions about availability.
 If you need a quick turnaround we can usually accommodate for an extra fee.
 Contact us directly to request a quick turnaround.

 Your engineer will work with you to achieve the sound that you are looking for.
 Most often clients are happy with their masters after the first run, but if you would like the engineer to make changes to the master, revisions will be made free of charge.
 Three or more revisions often indicate an issue in the mix, you will be able to discuss potential solutions with your engineer.

 Mastering can often reveal issues that may have been overlooked during the mixing process.
-This will often be resolved through mastering notes but if you find that you would like to make a change to your mix after mastering, your engineer will provide one free re-master of a mix.
-Major changes (removing a part completely or major balance adjustments will require completely new settings) and all remasters following the first cost $20 each.
+This will often be resolved through mastering notes but if you find that you would like to make a change to your mix after mastering, your engineer will provide one set of mix resubmissions for free.
+Major changes (removing a part completely or major balance adjustments will require completely new settings) and all resubmissions following the first cost $25 each.

 Yes!
 Use the contact form to request a sample.
-Include a link to an original track via wetransfer, google drive, dropbox, etc... and be sure to follow the "making sure your tracks are ready for mastering" steps above.
+Include a link to an original track via wetransfer, google drive, dropbox, etc… and be sure to follow the “making sure your tracks are ready for mastering” steps above.
 You may include a link to a reference track that embodies the tonal qualities or style you hope to emulate, Youtube works fine for this.
-You will receive a portion of your song in MP3 format, typically within 48 hours.
+You will receive a portion of your song in MP3 format, typically within 5 business days.

 Metadata is information about your songs which is embedded directly into the music files.
 Metadata can include the artist name, album name, genre, ISRC codes, and more.
 Most digital distributors like CD Baby or Distrokid will add metadata themselves, so this has become a less important step in the modern digital distribution era.
 On the other hand, if you hope to send these files to your local CD manufacturer this may be an important and relevant step.
 There are metadata editors available online but we will add this information to your files as part of our mastering service if you want.
 For more information on exactly what metadata is and why you might want it check out this helpful link from CD Baby